ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 }
 ```

 The above code example adds documentation for describing the parameters, and the return type of the function **``add()``**.
-This is a Ballerina-flavoured Markdown (BFM) which makes it more convenient to generate pretty documentation using one of the platform tools.<br><br>
+This is a Ballerina-flavoured Markdown (BFM) which makes it more convenient to generate pretty documentation using one of the platform tools.

 ## Annotations